HenriqueFBadin/Data-Preparation-and-Analysis-for-Neural-Networks/docs/perceptron_report_template.md

 ```

 **Analysis:**
 The heavy overlap between the two classes prevents the perceptron from finding a clear linear separator.
-As a result, the training accuracy fluctuates around 50%, as shown in the plot.
+As a result, the training accuracy fluctuates around 50%, as shown in the plot and by those 5 executions above.
 The continuous misclassifications in the overlapping region force repeated weight updates, which cause oscillation without convergence.
 This highlights the limitation of perceptrons: they cannot achieve meaningful accuracy when data is not linearly separable.

 ---